eewee/wordpress-mailjet-plugin/README.md

 1 in 4 legitimate email gets lost or ends up a the spam folder.
 By Sending your email through Mailjet's SMTP relay, you will avoid this and make sure that your recipients receive your messages in real time, straight into their inbox.
 You will also be able to track the delivery (opens, bounces, etc.) as well as the activity of your emails (clicks, opens, etc.).
 On top of that, tools such as our Newsletter editor will let you create and send a beautiful marketing campaign in only a few minutes.
 All this added value comes with no engagement and very low prices.

 **Do I need a Mailjet Account?**
 Yes.
-You can create one for free: it's easy and it only takes a few minutes.
+You can [create one for free](http://www.mailjet.com/signup) : it's easy and it only takes a few minutes.

 **How to get started with this plugin?**
 Once you have a Mailjet account, an installation Wizard will guide you through.
 You want to use Mailjet as an SMTP relay, so you will need to change these parameters in your Wordpress email configuration: username and password.
 These credentials are provided in your Account section, when you are logged in on Mailjet's website: it's the "API Keys".